Jyoti Bansal: BIG Labs

 In October 2017, Bansal launched BIG (Bansal Innovation Group) Labs, a start-up studio, as his start-up testing ground to test out ideas and technology problems.
 In the same year, he launched Harness, the first start-up out of BIG Labs.
 In July 2020, Bansal launched Traceable, a second start-up from BIG Labs.
 Bansal is CEO of both Harness and Traceable.

-Harness
+Harness and Traceable

-In October 2017, Bansal launched Harness, a platform for software developers to automate and simplify software delivery processes.
+In October 2017, Bansal co-founded Harness, a platform for software developers to automate and simplify software delivery processes, where he is CEO.
+The company was developed as part of BIG Labs, a start-up studio founded by Bansal.

-Traceable
+In July 2020, Bansal co-founded Traceable, a cybersecurity company focused on application security, where he is CEO.
+The company focuses on securing application programming interfaces (APIs) and protecting software applications from cyber threats.

-In July 2020, Bansal launched Traceable, a cybersecurity company that provides solutions for protecting software code against sophisticated cyber-attacks.
+In February 2025, Harness merged with Traceable and integrated its technology into its platform.

 Unusual Ventures

 In May 2018, Bansal announced that he and venture capitalist John Vrionis were launching a new seed fund, called Unusual Ventures with over $500 million of capital under management.

 Bansal intends to focus on mentoring early stage start-ups, partnering with nonprofits and offering frequent masterclasses for budding entrepreneurs.